Plugins

 Application plugins

-Application plugins are installed through a plugins popup accessed from QField’s Settings
+Application plugins are installed through a plugins popup accessed from QField’s Settings panel.

-Once installed, the plugin will appear in the plugins list found in the popup, with a switch
+Once installed, the plugin will appear in the plugins list found in the popup, with a switch to toggle the activation of the plugin.

 • Related Articles